Greece › Mykonos › Best Beaches

 14. Kalo Livadi Beach

-Rapidly developing Kalo Livadi Beach on Mykonos’ south coast has seen several brand new luxury hotels and a couple of beach clubs (namely, Lohan Beach House and Sentu) pop up on its shore and surrounding hills in the past few years.
+Rapidly developing Kalo Livadi Beach on Mykonos’ south coast has seen several brand new luxury hotels and a couple of beach clubs (namely, Solymar and Lohan Beach Club) pop up on its shore and surrounding hills in the past few years.
 But this broad swathe of sand still offers plenty of space for visitors to spread a blanket and claim.
 Bus service runs regularly in the high season from the Old Port of Mykonos Town via Ano Mera, but the beach sits just a tad too far east for the water taxi, which helps reduce some of the crowds.
 Angled slightly to the southeast, Kalo Livadi does see a bit more wind than most other south coast beaches.Recommended Kalo Livadi Beach Hotels

 - Nomad (luxury)